Posted on Monday, April 1st, 2024 at 9:00 am

 Georgia law requires a property owner to exercise “ordinary care” to protect guests.
 The law doesn’t suggest a property owner can always prevent harm.
 However, they should take reasonable steps to guard against injuries.

+Why sue a restaurant for negligence?
 Restaurant negligence cases may arise when restaurant owners fail to exercise ordinary care.
 Be aware that the careless individual who lets a customer sustain harm can be a representative of ownership.
-A basic example is an employee whose carelessness allows a guest to get hurt.
+An example is when an employee’s carelessness injures a guest.

 To better understand restaurant negligence cases, consider the following potential scenarios:

 Restaurant injury cases are nuanced.
-For example, if you’re hurt in a slip and fall, you must show that ownership or an employee should have spotted the hazard that caused your injuries before you got hurt.
-You may not be eligible for compensation if not enough time elapsed between when the hazard arose and when you were injured.
+For example, if you’re hurt in a slip and fall accident, you must prove that the owner or an employee should have identified the hazard before your injury.
+If not enough time has passed between the hazard appearing and your injury, you may not qualify for compensation.

 Steps to Take After a Restaurant Injury